How field security affects synchronization between Dynamics 365 and Dynamics 365 for Outlook

 We do not recommend securing a field in Dynamics 365 when the field is set to sync.
 Best practice is to NOT secure any sync fields.
 If you do decide to secure sync fields, you’ll need to do the following:

-- Change the sync direction so that sync does not attempt to update or write the field during synchronization.
-More information: Control field synchronization between Dynamics 365 and Outlook or Exchange
+Change the sync direction so that sync does not attempt to update or write the field during synchronization.
+More information: Control field synchronization between Dynamics 365 and Dynamics 365 for Outlook

 Scenario: Restrict users from changing Job Title